CBD oil is taking the medical industry, and the entire United States, by storm.

 - Reproductive systems

-SInce the endocannabinoid system regulates so many of our essential functions, many researchers think that cannabinoid deficiencies are the cause of many health conditions.
+Since this system regulates so many of our essential functions, many researchers think that cannabinoid deficiencies are the cause of many health conditions.

-Just like chiropractic care, CBD oils have become a popular approach to pain relief.
+Chiropractors have taken notice because, just like chiropractic care, CBD oils have become a popular approach to pain relief.

 Research has shown that CBD bonds to the body's cannabinoid receptors, the CB1 and CB2, to improve their functionality.